201 Elizabeth Street

 Criminal Grounds of Inadmissibility

 Pursuant to section 212 of the Immigration and Nationality Act (U.S.) there are a number of criminal offences identified that if committed, would make the applicant inadmissible for entry.
 Some of which include (but not limited to):

 The Visa Waiver Program

 The Visa Waiver Program (“VWP”) allows citizens of certain participating countries to travel to the United States for tourism or business up to 90 days without obtaining a visa.
 Not all countries participate in the VWP, and not all travelers from VWP countries are eligible to use the program.
 Travellers must have a valid Electronic System for Travel Authorisation (“ESTA”) to be eligible for the VWP.

-Australia is a member of the VWP ratifed countires, however, that doesn’t mean that all Australian citizens are eligible to enter the U.S. automatically.
+Australia is a member of the VWP rattifed countries, however, that doesn’t mean that all Australian citizens are eligible to enter the U.S. automatically.
 Any convictions, charges that have not yet come before a court for sentence, or even a previously refused visa, may make you ineligible to travel on the VWP.

 What if I have been arrested/convicted for a criminal offence in the past?

 The U.S. does not recognise spent convictions (convictions that occurred more than 10 years ago) in the same way other counties do, which makes the U.S. one of the more difficult countries to enter.
 Practically speaking, it means that you must disclose any and all criminal offences on your record, irrespective of the seriousness of the offence or if it is considered spent.
 Travellers with minor traffic offences, which did not result in an arrest and/or conviction for the offense (such as speeding tickets) may travel visa free, provided there are no other factors that would make the ineligible.

 ESTA will assess your eligibility for travel to the United States under the Visa Waiver Program.
 The assessment includes questions regarding previous arrests and/or convictions.